 \subsection{Notation and Terminology}

-For simplicity, we discuss our approach using a standard $N$-layer fully-connected network.
-Note, however, that it straightforwardly extends to any network topology that can be represented by a directed acyclic graph (DAG) in the same way as in~\cite{liu2019certifying}.
-A fully-connected network parameterized by $\{\W^{(i)}, \bias^{(i)}\}_{i = 1}^{N - 1}$ can be expressed as
+For simplicity, we discuss our approach using a standard $N$-layer fully-connected network. \minorchange{We will discuss how this formulation can be extended to other architectures in Section~\ref{sec:model_linearization}.} A fully-connected network parameterized by $\{\W^{(i)}, \bias^{(i)}\}_{i = 1}^{N - 1}$ can be expressed as the following equations: